mikeshultz/rawl/README.md

 **NOTE**: This is not an ORM, nor intended to hide the database.
 It's more or less a wrapper around [psycopg2](http://initd.org/psycopg/docs/).
 It __will not__ create the database for you, either.
-Nor should it!  __Proper database design can not be done at the code level.__  That said, with some care you can execute a set of queries to create your schema if needed.
+Nor should it!  __Proper database design can not be abstracted away.__  That said, with some care you can execute a set of queries to create your schema if needed.
 See the tests for an example.

 ## Usage